mrxiaohe/RobustStats.jl/README.md

-####26. `mom()`
+#### `mom` and `mom!`
-Compute MOM-estimator of location.
-The default bending constant is 2.24
+Returns a modified one-step M-estimator of location (MOM), which is the unweighted mean of all values not more than (bend times the `mad(x)`) away from the data median.
+This M-estimator is based on Huber's ψ.

     julia> mom(x)
     1.2596462322222222

-####27. `momci()`
+#### `momci`
-Compute the bootstrap .95 confidence interval for the MOM-estimator of location based on Huber's Psi.
+Compute the bootstrap (1-α) confidence interval for the MOM-estimator of location based on Huber's ψ.
+Default α=0.05.

-    julia> momci(x, nboot=2)
+    julia> momci(x, seed=2, nboot=2000)
-    Bootstrap .95 confidence interval for the MOM- estimator of location based on Huber's Psi
+    Bootstrap .95 confidence interval for the MOM-estimator of location based on Huber's ψ.

-     Confidence interval:  0.652212       1.684510
+     Confidence interval:  0.504223       2.120979